michaelpeterhoffmann/michaelpeterhoffmann/README.md

 ### Computer Science-related publications:
+•	  Hoffmann, M.P., John, J. and Hammer, N., 2024 Forthcoming).
+Exploring the Suitability of the Cerebras Wafer Scale Engine for the Fast Prototyping of a Multilingual Hate Speech Detection System, Accepted at ICTAI 2024 (International Conference on Tools for Artificial Intelligence), 28 October – 30 October 2024 Herndon,VA, USA.
+•	  Hoffmann, M.P., Fillies, J. and Paschke, A., 2024, (Forthcoming).
+Malinowski in the Age of AI: Can large language models create a text game based on an anthropological classic?
+Accepted at KUI (Conference Culture and Computer Sciences) 2024, October 03-04, 2024 in Florence, Italy.
 •	  Fillies, J., Hoffmann, M.P. and Paschke, A., 2023, December.
 Multilingual Hate Speech Detection: Comparison of Transfer Learning Methods to Classify German, Italian, and Spanish Posts.
 In 2023 IEEE International Conference on Big Data (BigData) (pp. 5503-5511).
 IEEE Computer Society.
 •	Hoffmann, M.P.
 2023.
 “Multilingual hate speech detection on social media: Applying transfer learning methods to classify german, italian and spanish posts”.
 Master’s thesis.
 Freie Universität Berlin.
 (8) 2023.